DmytroCrawford/DmytroCrawford/README.md

 ## Hey there, welcome to my Github 👋

-My name is Dmytro Crawford, and I'm currently sudying Computer Science at the University at Buffalo 📚.
+My name is Dmytro Crawford, and I'm currently sudying Computer Science at the University of Michigan 📚.

 I love to work on websites, algorithms, crypto and creating projects which make peoples lives easier.
 I am proficient with [Javascript](https://www.javascript.com/),